MiSArch/docs/docs/docs/user-manuals/how-to-use-frontend.md

 Preferably, our user should even have `admin` capabilities to manage further configurations.

 1. We now proceed by ensuring that we are logged in with such a user.
-2. If necessary, we need to switch the user role to either "admin" or "employee".
+2. If necessary, we need to switch the user role to either `admin` or `employee`.
 See Step 19 in the previous section.
 3. On the right side, you'll now find the menu.
 First, navigate to "Manage Tax Rates".
 4. The page that now appears has a toolbar at the top.
 In the top right corner, you'll find a button labeled "ADD TAX RATE".
 Click on it.
 5. A dialog will open.
 Now we can create a tax rate, with a name, description, and the percentage to be applied.